Search Railroad Sites For:

 A Brief History

 This railroad has operated along the South Branch of the Potomac River for over a hundred years.
-The first railroad to build in this valley was the South Branch Railroad that completed the line from Green Springs to Romney on September 1st, 1884.
-A new company the Hampshire Southern built from Romney to Morefield in 1909 with service starting in 1910 to communities along the valley.
+The first railroad to build in the valley was the South Branch Railroad that completed the line from Green Springs to Romney on September 1st, 1884.
+A new company, the Hampshire Southern, built from Romney to Morefield in 1909 with service starting in 1910 to communities along the line.
 In 1911, the system was sold to the Morefield and Virginia Railroad Company.
 In 1913 the system was transferred to the Baltimore and Ohio Railroad.
-Passenger service lasted only to 1928 on this railroad line.
-The line ran until the mid 1970's when the B&O abandoned the line.
-The State of West Virginia took over this line on October 11th, 1978.
-Track rebuilding then got underway on the 52 mile railroad they had taken over.
-The flood of 1985 took out four bridges and made 13 miles of track with heavy damage with an additional 23 miles suffering moderate damage.
-The line was then rebuilt again.
-In 1991, the first Potomac Eagle Scenic Railroad ran their first train.
+Passenger service lasted only until 1928.
+The line ran until the mid-1970's when the B&O abandoned the line.
+The State of West Virginia took control of the line on October 11th, 1978.
+Track rebuilding then got underway on the 52 mile railroad.
+The flood of 1985 took out four bridges and heavily damaged 13 miles of track, with an additional 23 miles suffering moderate damage.
+The line was rebuilt again and in 1991, the Potomac Eagle Scenic Railroad ran their first train.

 A Trip aboard the Potomac Eagle Scenic Railroad